Planning a long commute to work? Here’s how you know if it’s too far

 Your current fitness levels are detrimental to how far you can travel by bike.

-You could be fit enough to carry out a huge commute to work, or you may have to steadily increase those levels over time.
+You could be fit enough to carry out a huge commute to work, or you may have to increase those levels over time steadily.
 One crucial thing to note is how quickly you can tire over a week.
-The miles start to stack up and commuting with no rest over long periods of time can take its toll.
+The miles start to stack up, and commuting with no rest over long periods of time can take its toll.

 For example;

-- Five straight days of 40 miles bike rides is much more difficult.
+• Five straight days of 40 miles bike rides are much more difficult.

 Any experienced bike commuter is going to tell you that you need a solid idea of how far you can cycle first.